 Against this background of general obliviousness to Newton's point, Euler in 1748 made a strong kinematico-dynamical case for absolute space, with his Réfléctions sur l'espace et le tems.
-Here is a capsule. (i) True motion and rest obey the Law of Inertia: only external forces can change a body's true uniform translation or rest; and they always change them if applied to it. (ii) 'Relative' motion does not satisfy the Law.
-That motion can be changed without applying a force to the body; and a net force can fail to change it. (iii) In contrast, motion in absolute space cannot but obey the Law.
-Therefore true motion, i.e. change of true place,
+Here is a capsule. (i) True motion and rest obey the Law of Inertia: only external forces can change a body's true uniform translation or rest; and they always change them if applied to it. (ii) "Relative" motion does not satisfy the Law.
+That motion can be changed without applying a force to the body; and a net force can fail to change it. (iii) In contrast, motion in absolute space is guaranteed to obey the Law.
+Therefore true motion, i.e. change of true place, is governed by the idea of place as conceived of in Mathematics, and not at all by the body's relation to other bodies.
+Now, one cannot say that [the Law of Inertia] rests on something that subsists only in our imagination.
+Hence, we must absolutely conclude that the mathematical idea of place is not imaginary, but that there exists something real that corresponds to this idea.
+Therefore in the world, beyond the objects that constitute it, there is some reality that we represent by the idea of place.